Skip to main content

 Custom InspectorRegisterCustomInspector

-• Type descriptor specified during registration
+• Type Descriptor specified during registration

-Custom UIType DescriptorInformation to be defined
+Custom UIType DescriptorInformation to Define

 Custom EditorCustomEditorDescriptorID